connervieira/Predator/APEX.md

 ### Contact

-For more information about Predator Apex Support, contact admin@v0lttech.com.
+For more information about Predator Apex Support, contact V0LT using the information found at <https://v0lttech.com/contact.php>.

 ## Learn More